How much of a difference will I see in my session?

 What is the difference between your treatment and dental?

-Our teeth whitening process is self-administered whereas dental processes involve contact along with additional exams.
-We use the latest LED cold laser technology in combination with our signature whitening gels.
+Our teeth whitening process is self-administered whereas dental processes involve direct contact along with additional dental exams.
+We use the latest LED laser technology in combination with our signature whitening gels.
 Our system has proven to deliver amazing results with little to no sensitivity when compared to other whitening systems.
 We are also a trusted supplier for many teeth whitening businesses throughout the US.

 Will my teeth hurt?

 Most of our clients experience no sensitivity.
-An exceedingly small percentage of clients may feel some tooth sensitivity, especially if they are dehydrated or consume extremely warm or cold drinks and foods within an hour or more after the whitening session.
+An small percentage of clients may feel some tooth sensitivity, especially if they are dehydrated or consume extremely warm or cold drinks and foods within an hour or more after the whitening session.
 Any sensitivity is temporary and will disappear within 24-48 hours.

 Will this work on crowns and fillings?